-E. Panel-Track Supplements
+D. Panel-Track Supplements

-Section 737(4)(B) of the FD&C Act defines "panel-track supplement" as "supplement to an approved premarket application or premarket report under section 515 that requests a significant change in design or performance of the device, or a new indication for use of the device, and for which substantial clinical data are necessary to provide a reasonable assurance of safety and effectiveness."11
+Section 737(4)(B) of the FD&C Act defines "panel-track supplement" as "supplement to an approved premarket application or premarket report under section 515 that requests a significant change in design or performance of the device, or a new indication for use of the device, and for which substantial clinical data are necessary to provide a reasonable assurance of safety and effectiveness."
+For more information on panel-track supplements, see the guidance document, "Modifications to Devices Subject to Premarket Approval (PMA) - The PMA Supplement Decision-Making Process."16

-For panel-track supplements submitted on or after October 1, 2002, FDA will assess the user fee in effect at the time of submission (e.g., \$186,000 for FY 13).
-12
+For panel-track supplements submitted on or after October 1, 2002, FDA will assess the user fee in effect at the time of submission (e.g., \$233,073 for FY18).17